-Considered as a "musical platformer" by its designer, Sound Shapes is a game by Jonathan Mak's Queasy Games (Everyday Shooter).
+Considered as a "musical platformer" by its designer, Sound Shapes is a game by Jessica Mak's Queasy Games (Everyday Shooter).
 Players control a ball that must collect musical notes and complete levels.
 There are five "albums" of levels to complete in the Campaign, as well as Death Mode challenges, a full level editor, and the ability to play levels made by the community.

 Many artists collaborated on the development of the game, such as Deadmau5, Beck, and Superbrothers.